jyp/boon/README.md

      errors) and editing shortcuts (eg. replace and insert in one keystroke).

-  1b.
-XFK binds digits to actions, boon leaves them for prefixes.
-(I
-      may be misunderstandig here --- perhaps they are bound to special characters.)
+  2. XFK binds digits to actions, boon leaves them for prefixes.
+(I may be misunderstandig here --- perhaps they are bound to special characters.)

-  2. XFK seem to have less of a systematic assignment of keys to actions, even though the movements are roughly bound to the right hand.
+  3. XFK seem to have less of a systematic assignment of keys to actions, even though the movements are roughly bound to the right hand.
 I believe that a more systematic binding startegy is easier to learn.

-  3. Boon provides 1-key access to `C-x` and `C-c` prefixes.
+  4. Boon provides 1-key access to `C-x` and `C-c` prefixes.
 Instead, XFK puts everything under a single "leader key" (space), presumably without preserving emacs convention.

-  4. The set of supported layouts is different.
+  5. The set of supported layouts is different.
 (Even though I'd expect ports to be easy.)
 As far as I can see, XFK has an automatic way to construct maps for a new keyboard layout.
-This may be a worthy idea, but unfortunately boon already uses changes it mapping depending on the layout.
+This is a worthy idea, but unfortunately boon already uses ad-hoc mapping depending on the layout, so adopting this strategy is not backwards compatible.

 - Fingers https://github.com/fgeller/fingers.el

-  Fingers borrows a few ideas from Boon, including the division of work between left and right hand.
+  *Fingers* borrows a few ideas from Boon, including the division of work between left and right hand.
 The author (fgeller) gives a detailed account of the particular differences with Boon.
 My opinion is that Fingers is compatible with Boon concepts and could (and